binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 In development, I clone and run my store code directly on my system.
-I won't go into the setup of the requirements, which is amply covered in the Spree Getting Started guide.
+I won't go into the setup of the requirements, which is amply covered in the spree Getting Started guide.
 You should be able to get an idea of most of it from this post anyway though.

 # The Development Cycle